-Finding hidden treasure can often become an explorer’s crown jewel.
+Looking for hidden treasure?
+Explore Sonoma County’s jewels in the rough.
 A trove of boutique wineries, Dry Creek Valley is a geographical gem.
 Discovering quaint wineries in the valley evoke nostalgia like beholding the unique brilliance of your favorite gemstone.
-These small lot spots offer intimacy immense wineries can’t emulate, so spend some quality time quarrying for these little jewels.
+These small lot spots offer intimacy immense wineries can’t emulate, so spend some quality time quarrying for these little trinkets.
 Your reward will be a surprising authentic Wine Country experience.

 At boutique wineries, novice tasters are greeted like family and aren’t expected to be wine experts; a relief when delving into the unknown.
 The best bit, your quest could stem a new friend.

 Select boutique wineries have been known to acquire cult-like status.
 Their wines are rarely found in retail grocery stores.
 However, they are available for purchase online or through the wineries’ wine club.
 These wineries are small-lot venues and produce less than 10,000 wine cases per year.
 They typically sell 100 percent of the wine produced each year, so becoming a wine club member is a good way to secure your favorite gem.

 Up Highway 101, just north of Healdsburg, lies an enclave of hidden gems beckoning to be discovered.
 Snug in an ancient creek bed, cradled between two mountain ridges, Dry Creek Valley is a glorious grove of boutique wineries.
 Its 16 mile-long-two-mile wide corridor is currently home to over 50 artisan wineries.
 Part of Dry Creek Valley’s allure for grape growers and winemakers is its unique enclosed ravine.
 The vast valley cultivates over 30 different grape varietals.
 Soil diversity within the fissure lends itself to a blend of thriving varietals like Chardonnay, Zinfandel and Barbera.